thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 As it turns out, the tools you need to move well through the full range of motion while lifting have huge overlap with the tools you can use to fix an awful wide variety of chronic musculur pain.

-- __[MobilityWOD videos](https://www.youtube.com/playlist?list=PLB67wXqPqtMcNVA-UndNUy7bahGJzLQbT)__ — Kelly Starrett is a mad scientist of mobility, and the amount of content he has out there is pretty overwhelming.
-He also has a book out that's a little more organized, called (sigh) [Becoming A Supple Leopard](http://www.amazon.com/Becoming-Supple-Leopard-2nd-Performance/dp/1628600837), but I'd honestly just recommend hitting up that YouTube channel, doing one video a day and see what you learn about how your body reacts to each session.
+- __[MobilityWOD videos](https://www.youtube.com/playlist?list=PLB67wXqPqtMcNVA-UndNUy7bahGJzLQbT)__ — Kelly Starrett is one of those folks I have to recommend with caveats.
+He's got a bunch of inventive stretches and massage techniques that've helped me out a ton.
+But be aware: some of his techniques aren't very evidence-backed ("voodoo flossing") and he's got some weird early-aughts Crossfit dogma in his nutritional advice and lifting technique stuff.
+Still worth sifting through for the helpful parts.
+He has a book out that's a little more organized, called (sigh) [Becoming A Supple Leopard](http://www.amazon.com/Becoming-Supple-Leopard-2nd-Performance/dp/1628600837), but I'd honestly just recommend hitting up that YouTube channel, doing one video a day and see what you learn about how your body reacts to each session.

 - __[The Trigger Point Therapy Workbook](http://www.amazon.com/Trigger-Point-Therapy-Workbook-Self-Treatment/dp/1608824942)__ — Picked up an earlier edition of this one to help me with an RSI scare almost a decade ago, and it's been helping me debug my aches and pains ever since.
 Incredibly valuable just for the referred pain maps.